-Will the AHRQ be eliminated?
+Will the AHRQ be Eliminated?

-[I]t completely eliminates the Agency for Healthcare Research and Quality [AHRQ] (Sec.
+The bill is generating a fair amount of attention because it takes some drastic steps with respect to government funding of research.
+Specifically, per Academy Health: "[I]t completely eliminates the Agency for Healthcare Research and Quality [AHRQ] (Sec.
 227), and prohibits any patient-centered outcomes research (Sec.
-217) and all economic research within the National Institutes of Health [NIH] (Page 57, line 19).
+217) and all economic research within the National Institutes of Health [NIH] (Page 57, line 19)."

 Read the full Journal of the American Medical Association post titled, "Bill Would Gut Patient-Centered Outcomes Research," to learn more.